 Summary and Recommendation

 We have looked at three different logging strategies: Bottom, mid and top level logging.

-I recommend using top level logging whereever possible, since it is easiest to code and maintain, and also to add later in the development process if you do not want to be bothered with it in the beginning.
-You may run into situations where an exception must be caught and delt with at a lower level, but these situations don't happen often in my experience.
+I recommend using top level logging wherever possible, since it is easiest to code and maintain, and also to add later in the development process if you do not want to be bothered with it in the beginning.
+You may run into situations where an exception must be caught and dealt with at a lower level, but these situations don't happen often in my experience.
 Most often, when an exception occurs that request or event handling is just skipped, and the exception logged along with sufficient information to determine the cause of the error, or reproduce it at least.